opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

 Running OpenCV Samples
 ----------------------

 At this point you should be able to build and run the samples.
-Keep in mind, that ``face-detection``, ``Tutorial 3`` and ``Tutorial 4`` ones include some native code and require Android NDK and CDT plugin for Eclipse to build working applications.
+Keep in mind, that ``face-detection``, ``Tutorial 3`` and ``Tutorial 4`` include some native code and require Android NDK and CDT plugin for Eclipse to build working applications.
 If you haven't installed these tools see the corresponding section of :ref:`Android_Dev_Intro`.

 Also, please consider that ``Tutorial 0`` and ``Tutorial 1`` samples use Java Camera API that definitelly accessible on emulator from the Android SDK.